Reconsiderations and Appeals

 How do I ask for a reconsideration?

 You can ask us to reconsider our decision about your claim for Housing Benefit including the LHA rate we have applied to you.
-Your request for reconsideration must be in writing.
+Please complete a Reconsideration Form.
 You must include details of why you think our decision is wrong.

 You cannot appeal against the LHA rates for the area you want to live in.